 Details of the Complaint Filed Against Bird, Lime, et al

-The initial plaintiffs in the class-action lawsuit filed against Bird, Lime, and others allege the following:
+The initial plaintiffs in the class-action lawsuit filed against Bird scooter, Lime, and others allege the following:

-- The defendants’ contributions to the injuries suffered by people with whom electric scooters have collided constitute “aiding and abetting assault.”
+- The defendants’ contributions to the injuries suffered by people with whom electric or bird scooters have collided constitute “aiding and abetting assault.”